-James Byron Deadn was 24 when he crashed his Porsche 550 Spyder almost head-on with another car driven by Donald Turnupseed, 30 miles east of Paso Robles.
+James Byron Dead was 24 when he crashed his Porsche 550 Spyder almost head-on with another car driven by Donald Turnupseed, 30 miles east of Paso Robles.
 Dean was with his mechanic Rolph Wutherich on his way to a race meeting at Salinas, California.
-Turnupseeed and Wuthdrich survived.
+Turnupseed and Wuthdrich survived.
 Dean’s neck was broken.

 Dean’s last words, having been warned to slow down, were: “That guy’s gotta stop… He’ll see us.”
 An investigation concluded that “excessive speed” had been a contributory factor in the accident.
 Other versions say Turnupseed had crossed onto Dean’s lane.

 What happened to him was remarkable, and a sign of how life has changed:

 On advise from la California Highway Patrol officer, Turnupseed hitch-hiked to Tulare after the crash.
 He was treated for a scraped nose and bruises at Tulare District Hospital.
 Extensive investigation of the accident never established guilt, said C.R.
 “Budgie” Sturgeon, a partner in Spuhler and Sturgeon Insurance, which had a policy on Turnupseed’s Ford.
 “It was never established whose fault it was.
 It just died.”

 Rumours abounded that Dean had not died.
 He was living in a clinic, horribly disfigured and walking on false legs.
 True?
 No. But fans could not believe the essence of beautiful youth had died in so mundane a fashion.
 Death killed the man but made the legend.

 Ron Nelson was a California Highway Patrol officer who saw the crash scene:

 “Strange thing is, I had never heard of James Dean the actor before the accident.
 I thought maybe this was Jimmy Dean, the country singer.”